timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

 **By default, classes are initialized at runtime**.
 Sometimes it makes sense for **optimization or other purposes to initialize some classes at build time**.

-Let's explore an example application consisting of a few classes in order to:
-- get a better understanding of the implications of initialization at runtime or build time
-- how to configure the initialization strategy
+Let's explore an example application consisting of a few classes to get a better understanding of the implications of initialization at runtime or build time and learn how to configure the initialization strategy.

 Let's first again run the following example on the JVM.
 ```editor:open-file